scalaz/scalaz/ztest/src/main/tut/index.md

 section: "home"
 ---

-Welcome to the wonderful world of ztest.
+Welcome to the wonderful world of scalaz.test.